 I’ve always heard amazing things about Sedona, Arizona, but seeing it in person put a whole new perspective on this place.
-In this post we’ll share some of our favorite and easy hikes in Sedona with kids.
+In this post we’ll share some of our favorite and easy kid friendly hikes in Sedona.

 Sedona decided to really show off in honor of our arrival; we got in just two hours before a major snowstorm hit, and woke up to a magical and snowy winter wonderland.
 It’s fairly rare for Sedona to be covered in snow – it snowed more than the average annual amount (11 inches) in just one night alone!